bd2kccd/causal-compare/README.md

 Make sure you are using Java 8.
 You can check by typing the following: ```java -version```
 1. If you are not building for source, you can download the pre-compiled jar [here](https://cloud.ccd.pitt.edu/nexus/content/repositories/releases/edu/pitt/dbmi/causal-compare/).
-2. Copy the sample XML configuration file below to a file and save it as **comparison-tool.xml** in the same directory as the jar file.
+2. Download the sample configuration file from [src/test/resources/data/sample_configuration.xml](src/test/resources/data/sample_configuration.xml) to the same directory as the jar file.
-4. To run the program, open a terminal from where the jar file is and type the following command:
+4. To run the program, open a terminal from the directory in which the jar file is located and type:
 ```java -jar causal-compare-x.x.x-jar-with-dependencies.jar --config comparison-tool.xml```

 ** Replace the x.x.x with the version number.
 For an example, causal-compare-**0.1.2**-jar-with-dependencies.jar